crackgoland/chstr/README.md

       ms := chstr.New("Hello world", 100)

       // Here is copy-less operations block.
-      // NOTE: a string to be written is copied, but not the source string. ms.Write(0, "Damn")
+      // NOTE: a string to be written is copied, but not the *ms string. ms.Write(0, "Damn")
       ms.Write(0, "Brave")
       ms.Write(14, "小洞不补")